SNodeC/snode.c/README.md

 - command line arguments for named instances
 - configuration files for named instances

+Command line and configuration file configuration is available and valid for server and client instances created before calling `core::SnodeC::init(int argc, char* argv[])`.
+For subsequently created instances, configuration can only be done with the C++ API.

 ## Configuration using the C++ API

-Each anonymous and named `SocketServer` and `SocketClient` instance provide an configuration object which could be obtained by calling the method `getConfig()` on the instance which returns a reference to that configuration object.
+Each anonymous and named `SocketServer` and `SocketClient` instance provide an configuration object which could be obtained by calling the method `getConfig()` on the instance, which returns a reference to that configuration object.

 For the `EchoServer` instance from the "Quick Starting Guide" section for example the configuration object can be obtained by just using